Catwoman: DC Universe

-Others

-Prior to the New 52 line-wide revision and relaunch of DC Comics superhero titles and characters, Selina had a relationship with Slam Bradley Jr., and she named him as the father of her daughter Helena.
-However, the father may still have been Bruce Wayne.

-In February 2015, a storyline by writer Genevieve Valentine shows Selina kissing fellow Catwoman Eiko Hasigawa.

 Equipment

 Weapons

 During the Silver Age, Catwoman, like most Batman villains, used a variety of themed weapons, vehicles, and equipment, such as a custom cat-themed car called the "Cat-illac".
 This usage also appeared in the 1960s Batman television series.
 In her Post-Crisis appearances, Catwoman's favored weapon is a whip.
 She wields both a standard bullwhip and a cat o' nine tails with expert proficiency.
 She uses the whip because it is a weapon that the user must be trained to use, and therefore it can not be taken from her and used against her in a confrontation.
 She can also be seen using a pistol against people if her whip is taken from her.
 Catwoman uses caltrops as an anti-personnel weapon and bolas to entangle opponents at a distance.

 Catwoman has also been shown to have various items to restrain her victims, such as rope for binding hands and feet, and a roll of duct tape used to gag her targets, as she has done with various victims during her robberies over the years.
 Often, especially in the TV series, she uses sleeping gas or knockout darts to subdue victims.
 Catwoman's attractiveness and feminine wiles have also allowed her to take advantage of male opponents.